 Meet our Board

-Peyton grew up in Philadelphia and attended Temple University, graduating in 1988.
-After school she worked for a community organization that helped people buy homes in their communities and worked to stop redlining of low income and minority communities.
-In 1992, she moved to Santa Fe to open a restaurant.
-Peyton, and her husband Harry, have owned and operated Harry’s Roadhouse since then, growing the business and providing jobs for 75 employees.
+Peyton grew up in Philadelphia and received a BA from Temple University.
+After school she worked for a non-profit helping poor and minority homebuyers get mortgages.
+In 1992, she moved to Santa Fe to open Harry’s Roadhouse since then, growing the business and providing jobs for 75 employees.
 Peyton loves the Santa Fe community, and has volunteered in local nonprofits for a decade.
 She likes to hike, run and ski, continue learning Spanish, and travel when time permits.
-She and Harry have a 23 year old daughter.
-Peyton served on the Grand Jury for First District Court and heard evidence in the case of the murder of a local child and she states “It really had an impact on me.
-I always appreciated the work CASA did, but hearing first hand, how as a community, we had let that little boy slip through the cracks has made me want to be involved in keeping that from happening to more children.”
+She and Harry have a 26 year old daughter, and four dogs.

 Ryan, who was born and raised in Santa Fe, is the Chief Managing Officer and Managing Partner at Landseer Management, and Santa Fe Storage and Moving as well as CEO of Around the Corner Self Storage.
 Ryan graduated with BS Business Management and Entrepreneurship from Montana State University.
 He is an alumni of the National Outdoor Leadership School and an Eagle Scout.
 Ryan’s contributions to CASA First include in the areas of business strategy and development, marketing, leadership and community knowledge.

 “As a New Englander, it was instilled in us that we must give back to the community in which we live.”